-This domain covers a podiatric surgeon's responsibility and commitment to the health and well-being of individual patients and society through professional and ethical practice in the Australian health care, aged care and disability care systems and the relevant legal framework, high personal standards of behaviour, maintenance of personal health and accountability to the profession and society.
-It also addresses the podiatric surgeon's responsibility for ensuring that patient confidentiality and privacy is always maintained, while recognising their potential role as a patient advocate.
+This domain covers a podiatrist's responsibility and commitment to the health and well-being of individual patients and society through professional and ethical practice in the Australian health care, aged care and disability care systems and the relevant legal framework, high personal standards of behaviour, maintenance of personal health and accountability to the profession and society.
+It also addresses the podiatrist's responsibility for making sure that patient confidentiality and privacy is always maintained, while recognising their potential role as a patient advocate.